dev-academy-programme/orientation---Archived/resources/README.md

 ## Objectives

-Learn the resources available to you to help you to succeed and, indeed, *excel* in the Enspiral course.
+Learn the resources available to you to help you to succeed and, indeed, *excel* at Enspiral Dev Academy.

 ## Deliverables

 Read and heed.
 Ask questions on the Slack channel if you are unsure about anything.

 ## Use your resources!